Manianise/TP/README.md

 #### Chose a branch and clone the corresponding project.

-- If don't want to look into different projects but see one using most technologies, just click on the "CI-CD" branch.
+- If you don't want to bother looking into different projects but see one whose using most technologies, just click on the "CI-CD" branch.
 Enjoy !